everx-labs/ever-sdk/docs/reference/types-and-methods/mod_boc.md

 ### Result

-- `tvc`: _string_ – Contract TVC image BOC encoded as base64 or BOC handle of boc_cache parameter was specified
+- `state_init`: _string_ – Contract StateInit image BOC encoded as base64 or BOC handle of boc_cache parameter was specified

 ## encode_external_in_message